esciencecenter-digital-skills/workshop-metadata/ds-dl-intro/syllabus.md

 Introduction
-- “Recall the sort of problems for which Deep Learning is a useful tool”
+- “Recall the sort of problems for which deep learning is a useful tool”
-- “List some of the available tools for Deep Learning”
+- “List some of the available tools for deep learning”
-- “Recall the steps of a Deep Learning workflow”
+- “Recall the steps of a deep learning workflow”
 - “Identify the inputs and outputs of a deep neural network.”
 - “Explain the operations performed in a single neuron”
 - “Test that you have correctly installed the Keras, Seaborn and Sklearn libraries”